screepers/screeps-typescript-starter/README.md

 ## Documentation

-We also have a community-maintained [documentation page](https://screepers.gitbooks.io/screeps-typescript-starter/), which includes all the essentials to get you up and running with Screeps AI development in TypeScript, as well as various other tips and tricks to further improve your development workflow.
+We've also spent some time reworking the documentation from the ground-up, which is now generated through [Gitbooks](https://www.gitbook.com/).
+Includes all the essentials to get you up and running with Screeps AI development in TypeScript, as well as various other tips and tricks to further improve your development workflow.

+Maintaining the docs will also become a more community-focused effort, which means you too, can take part in improving the docs for this starter kit.

+To visit the docs, [click here](https://screepers.gitbooks.io/screeps-typescript-starter/).

 ## Contributing